the-grid/finitedomain/README.md

 - `grunt clean`: removes `./dist` and `./build`
 - `grunt build`: a direct alias for `dist`
 - `grunt dist`: lint, test, build, and minify to produce a real dist build
-- `grunt distq`: create a dist but skip linting, testing, and code coverage
+- `grunt distq`: create a dist but skip linting, testing, and code coverage.
+Also produces a copy in `./dist/browser.js`
-- `grunt distperf`: same as `grunt distq` but also copies the dist to `./dist/browser.js`, can be used in conjunction of `distheat` and `distbug` while maintaining the same path to `browser.js`.
 - `grunt distheat`: creates a dist but instead of minification as the last step it beautifies.
 Used for [HeatFiler](http://localhost/heatfiler/src/#run), a count based heatmap profiler.
 Copies to `browser.js`.
 - `grunt distbug`: creates a build without removing test artifacts or minification.
 In case you need proper stack traces in other projects.
 - `grunt coverage`: runs all tests in the code coverage tool
 - `grunt test`: runs linting and all tests
 - `grunt testq`: runs tests without linting
 - `grunt watch:q`: runs `distq` whenever a file changes
+- `grunt watch:h`: runs `distheat` whenever a file changes
 - `grunt watch:b`: runs `distbug` whenever a file changes
-- `grunt watch:p`: runs `distperf` whenever a file changes

 ### Bash / npm scripts: